Romain7426/Mouton1-anime/README.md

  - Configuration is not based on [GNU Autohell](https://en.wikipedia.org/wiki/Autohell).
  - Instead, we devised something home-made.
 We based it is on [GNU Make](https://en.wikipedia.org/wiki/GNU_make).
 Why [GNU Make](https://en.wikipedia.org/wiki/GNU_make)?
 Because [GNU Make](https://en.wikipedia.org/wiki/GNU_make) language is way simpler & friendlier than [shell](https://en.wikipedia.org/wiki/Bourne_shell) language.
  - Our idea is to generate a standard [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile), predictable & boring (example: [Makefile](Makefile)), so that it could be read by any exotic version of [Make](https://en.wikipedia.org/wiki/Make_(software)).
 Such a [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile) is way more readable, debuggable, understandable, and prevent the [Make](https://en.wikipedia.org/wiki/Make_(software)) software to take «smart» initiatives (by infering who knows which esoteric rule).
 (On top of that, theoretically speaking, such a [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile) would be distributable — however, it is not so due to each [compiler](https://en.wikipedia.org/wiki/Compiler) personality, and each [OS](https://en.wikipedia.org/wiki/Operating_system) personality, etc., which has therefore to be beforehand detected.)
- - To generate this boring [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile), we use the file ['./Makefile-gen.mkf'](Makefile-gen.mkf), which is, as earlier explained, [GNU Make](https://en.wikipedia.org/wiki/GNU_make) script.
+ - To generate this boring [Makefile](https://en.wikipedia.org/wiki/Make_(software)#Makefile), we use the file ['./Makefile-gen.mkf'](Makefile-gen.mkf), which is, as earlier explained, a [GNU Make](https://en.wikipedia.org/wiki/GNU_make) script.
  - This script, ['./Makefile-gen.mkf'](Makefile-gen.mkf), requires external tools which are located in the sub-directory ['./tools'](tools).
 Thus, before running the script ['./Makefile-gen.mkf'](Makefile-gen.mkf), these have to be first generated.
 This is achieved by the [shell](https://en.wikipedia.org/wiki/Bourne_shell) script named ['./tools-compile.sh'](tools-compile.sh).
-(Theoretically, all these tools should compile & run issuelessly.)
+(Theoretically, all these tools should compile & run issuelessly: «sh ./tools-compile.sh».)
  - And that's all folks!
 All that is automagically dealt by the [shell](https://en.wikipedia.org/wiki/Bourne_shell) script named ['./configure.sh'](configure.sh).

 Complaints
+ - For maximum compatibility, [shell](https://en.wikipedia.org/wiki/Bourne_shell) scripts should be run in using 'sh':
+    - $ sh ./configure.sh
+    - $ sh ./tools-compile.sh
  - If the script named ['./configure.sh'](configure.sh) complains about not finding [GNU Make](https://en.wikipedia.org/wiki/GNU_make), please help it in editing the file ['./configure.sh'](configure.sh) and tell it where to find [GNU Make](https://en.wikipedia.org/wiki/GNU_make) on your system.
  - The source code is compliant with [C99](https://en.wikipedia.org/wiki/C99); therefore, a [C99](https://en.wikipedia.org/wiki/C99)-compatible [compiler](https://en.wikipedia.org/wiki/Compiler) is required.
  - For any other complaints, well, from here & now, I do not know.